-- OCDD continues to participate with the SELN in monthly group webinars, monthly one-onone technical assistance, and an annual meeting, all with a focus on improving employment and community outcomes.
-OCDD worked with the SELN during the redesign of services to ensure an emphasis was placed on individual employment and community engagement was achieved.
-These two focuses align with the HCBS Settings Rule. - OCDD has worked with a stakeholder group over the last four years to design services with a focus on individual employment and community engagement. - OCDD will be funding the vocational redesign including rate increases. - Rate increases and alignment of rates across the NOW, ROW and Supports Waiver (SW) are effective October 1 for the following services: - o Community Life Engagement - Community Career Planning - Community Life Engagement Development (NOW) - Effective January 1, 2024, the following services are being added across the NOW, ROW and SW: - Community Life Engagement Development (ROW/SW) - Community Life Engagement 1:1 (ROW/NOW) - Community Career Planning 1:1 (ROW/NOW) - Effective January 1, 2024, the following Individual Supported Employment service array was established and rates were given that are reflective of the importance of individual employment.
-The following service array will be the same across the NOW, ROW and SW: - Work Based Assessment - o Job Development/Placement - Initial Job Supports - Extended Job Supports - Follow Along - During the next few months, OCDD will provide extensive training to providers and support coordinators.
+- OCDD continues to participate with the SELN in monthly group webinars, monthly oneon-one technical assistance, and an annual meeting, all with a focus on improving employment and community outcomes.
+SELN works to provide the necessary guidance for implementation of new policies and procedures around community and employment services. - OCDD has worked for the past several years to redesign the vocational program and to align it across the adult waivers.
+Stakeholders were involved in the redesign.
+The redesign has taken place in stages, and the final implementation will take place in January. - Effective October 1, rate increase across the NOW, ROW and SW for community life engagement service, 1:2-4 that is provided in the community. - Effective January 1, 2024, the following services are being added across the NOW, ROW and SW with rate increases. - Community life engagement development (ROW/SW) - Community life engagement 1:1 (ROW/NOW) - Community career planning 1:1 (ROW/NOW) - Effective January 1, 2024, the following individual supported employment services array will be implemented across the NOW, ROW and SW: - Work based assessment - Job development/placement - Initial job supports - Extended job supports - Follow along - During the next few months, OCDD will provide extensive training to providers and support coordinators. - Supports Waiver (SW) - $\circ~$ OCDD submitted the SW 5-year renewal to CMS on 12/15/2023, with an effective date of 7/1/2024. - The SW rule will be finalized in January, 2024.
+The following changes will be implemented in the SW: